dasch-swiss/dsp-api/docs/03-apis/api-v2/query-language.md

 ORDER BY (?int)
 ```

-## Query Optimization by Topological Sorting of Statements
+## Query Optimization by Dependency

-The query performance of triplestores, such as Fuseki, highly depends on the order of query statements.
+The query performance of triplestores, such as Fuseki, is highly dependent on the order of query
-To increase the
+patterns.
+To improve performance, Gravsearch automatically reorders the
-speed of queries without losing the accuracy of results, we have defined an optimization based on Kahn's [topological
+statement patterns in the WHERE clause according to their dependencies on each other, to minimise
-sorting algorithm](https://www.wikiwand.com/en/Topological_sorting) to automatically reorder the statements of a gravsearch
+the number of possible matches for each pattern.
-query.
-Currently, this optimization is defined under the `gravsearch-dependency-optimisation`
+This optimization can be controlled using `gravsearch-dependency-optimisation`
-[feature toggle](../feature-toggles.md) that must be activated when sending the gravsearch query request to the API.
+[feature toggle](../feature-toggles.md), which is turned on by default.

-Let's consider, the following gravsearch query:
+Consider the following Gravsearch query:

 ```sparql
 PREFIX beol: <http://0.0.0.0:3333/ontology/0801/beol/v2#>
 PREFIX knora-api: <http://api.knora.org/ontology/knora-api/v2#>